electriccode/cms-workshop/README.md

 # Prerequisites

-1. Create an account at codesandbox.io.
+1. Create an account on codesandbox.io.
-2. Create an account at contentful.com as well.
+2. Create an account on contentful.com as well.

 # Create a static homepage